bokutotu/zenu/zenu/README.md

 ## Getting Started

-To use Zenu in your Rust project, add the following to your `Cargo.toml` file:
+To use ZeNu in your Rust project, add the following to your `Cargo.toml` file:

 ```toml
 [dependencies]
 zenu = "0.1.0"
 ```

-Here's a simple example of defining and training a model using Zenu:
+Here's a simple example of defining and training a model using ZeNu:

 ```rust
 use zenu::{